Sienci-Labs/gsender/README.md

 <summary>Expand to see all version notes</summary>

 ### 1.5.5 (September 24, 2025)
-- New probe type '3D Probe' added, with future plans to support more than standard XYZ probing
+- New probe type, 3D Probe added, with future plans to support more than standard XYZ probing
 - All probing cycles now sped up with reduced delays and reduced default retracts to 2mm
 - Each probe block now has an individually customizable Z thickness
 - AutoZero touch plate can now have it's thickness set